 The more experienced golfer will appreciate the tempting obstacles worth taking head on at our North Course.
 Meanwhile, our popular South Course attracts golfers who prefer a more casual pace.

-Access exclusively available to resort guests and members
+Access exclusively available to Silverado Resort guests and members

 PAR 4 / YARDS 366